knutnergaard/smufolib/docs/user_guide.rst

 Engraving defaults are calculated automatically from corresponding glyphs by default -- provided that these glyphs exist.
 As an example, the value for :attr:`.hairpinThickness` is based on the shape of the glyph U+E53E (*dynamicCrescendoHairpin*).
-See :ref:`engraving-defaults-mapping` for a full list of attributes and their corresponding glyphs.
+See :data:`.ENGRAVING_DEFAULTS_MAPPING` for a full list of attributes and their corresponding glyphs.

 Override the automatic calculations by setting the attributes to a value other than